-Well... if we're looking for a new worship pastor for a church in San Antonio, plus a worship pastor for churches in Iowa, Florida, and Michigan, we are able to increase the number of worship applicants that we can then assess for not just one worship pastor opening, but four.
+Well... if we're looking for a new worship pastor for a church in San Antonio, and at the same time searching for a worship pastor for churches in Iowa, Florida, and Michigan, we are able to increase the number of worship applicants that we can then assess for not just one worship pastor opening, but four.

 Maybe a worship pastor applies for the church in Florida, but in reality is a better fit for the church in Michigan.

 We find on the front-end of any search that quantity of applicants is just as important as quality.
 In fact, quantity will, eventually, bring the quality candidate that you are looking for.
 We work hard to get the word out about our open positions in every way possible: social media, email marketing, job boards, denominational and seminary contacts, and our personal 'rolodex' of candidates and 'sneezers'.